 - Deliver it to the lab or your health care provider as soon as possible after completion.

 How to Prepare for the Test

-Your doctor may tell you to temporarily stop taking any drugs that may affect test results.
-Such drugs include penicillin, barbiturates, birth control pills, and griseofulvin.
+Your doctor may tell you to temporarily stop taking any medicines that can affect test results.
+These may include penicillin, barbiturates, birth control pills, and griseofulvin.

 How the Test Will Feel